FOSS4GAcademy/GST105FOSS4GLabs/Module 5 Lab/QGIS 2.8 and GRASS 6.4.3/Module 5 Lab.md

 In this task, we will perform an unsupervised classification using two tools: i.cluster, and i.maxlik.
 Let’s get started.

-1. Click Imagery->Classify image->Clustering input for unsupervised classification [i.cluster] from the Layer Manager menu bar.
+1. Click Imagery | Classify image | Clustering input for unsupervised classification [i.cluster] from the Layer Manager menu bar.
 This will open the cluster tool.

 To understand what a tool will do, it is important to refer to the tool’s manual.
 Luckily for us, the majority of tools that opens in GRASS GUI have a ‘Manual’ tab that displays the tools’ manuals.
 Let’s explore the i.cluster  manual now to understand how this tool works.